 A key point of tracking your food is for you to learn portion sizes.
 I want you to move away from recording everything you eat, and instead start to “eyeball” your food choices.
 Personally, no food is off limits for me.
 There are no "bad" foods.
 Just learn to eat well most of the time, and have those treats you crave occasionally.

 What’s Up With “Macros”?

 You may have heard the term “macros” thrown around by people in the fitness industry.
 “Macros” is a term short for macronutrients, and refers to eating a certain ratio of protein, carbohydrates, and fats to meet certain goals.
 Again, there is no “one size fits all” when it comes to setting macros.
 Different body types do better on different ratios of protein:carbohydrates:fats.
 However, most body types can be successful on a moderate approach.
-I introduce “macro eating” in Busy Mom Gets Fit Plan: The Next Step.
-However, you may never need to venture into that eating style at all.
+I work with online clients one on one if you are interested in a macro approach to reach your goals. email@example.com

 Please keep me posted on your progress!
 Find me on social media and tag me.
 I'm looking forward to helping you get fit for good! xo -Val